nasa/cumulus-api/docs/api/content/schemas.md

 Retrieve the data schema for a particular type Cumulus record.

-This schema describes the expected format of a record's JSON object when retrieving from Cumulus, as well as a summary of what each field contains.
-The schema response can also be used to determine _which_ fields are required when creating a new record using the API.
+This schema describes the expected format of a record's JSON object when retrieving from Cumulus, as well as a summary of what each field may contain.
+The schema response can also be used to determine which fields are required when creating a new record using the API.

 Supported `type` values are `provider`, `collection`, `granule`, and `pdr`.